kirillmelcin96/kiang/README.md

 ## Key features

-- 🚀 **Instant setup without Docker:** Just clone the repository and run the app right in your browser.
-No complicated containers needed!
+- 🚀 **Instant setup:** Just clone the repository and run the app right in your browser.
-- ✈︎ **Works offline:** Fully standalone interaction with models that works even without an internet connection.
+- ✈︎ **Works offline:** Fully standalone interaction with local models.
+- 🔒 **Private:** All conversations remain yours.
+Zero telemetry.
+Zero tracking.
-- 🧠 **Automatic model detection:** The app automatically finds and uses models already installed on your local Ollama system.
+- 🧠 **Automatic model detection:** The app automatically finds and uses models already installed with your local Ollama instance.
-- 💬 **Chat history storage:** All your conversations are securely stored right in your browser (IndexedDB).
+- 💬 **Chat history storage:** All your conversations are stored directly in your browser (IndexedDB).
 - 🤫 **“Incognito Mode”:** This allows you to have private, temporary chats without saving your history.
 - 📄 **Rich output format:** Supports Markdown formatting, code, and complex LaTeX formulas for structured responses.
 - 💡 **“Thinking Mode”:** Enable this mode for more detailed and thoughtful responses from the AI.